zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 | Forward             | 2                   | No event is returned       | Returns last data value   |
 | Backward            | 3                   | Returns first data value   | No event is returned      |

 If the ExtrapolationMode is not assigned, the events are extrapolated in the default manner, unless the extrapolation mode is overridden on the SdsStream.
-For more information on overriding the extrapolation mode on a specific stream see [Sds Streams](xref:sdsStreams).
+For more information on overriding the extrapolation mode on a specific stream, see [Sds Streams](xref:sdsStreams).

 For additional information about the effect of read characteristics, see the documentation on the [read method](xref:sdsReadingDataApi) you are using.